Assistant Professor of Biology

 Tenure-Track position in Biochemistry

-QUALIFICATIONS: A Ph.D. in Chemistry or Biochemistry is required and post-doctoral experience is preferred.
-The successful candidate should have a strong background in biochemistry or biological systems.
-The preferred candidate will also be able to contribute to our inorganic or analytical chemistry curricula.
+A Ph.D. in Biochemistry or Chemistry is required and post-doctoral experience is preferred.
+The successful candidate should have a strong background in biochemistry or the chemistry of biological systems.
+The preferred candidate will also be able to contribute to either our inorganic or analytical chemistry curricula.

 What you’ll study.